 Additionally, business companies existing before 1 January 2014 were able to decide, by 1 January 2016, whether they would submit to the regime set forth by the Act on Business Corporations as a whole and register such submission in the commercial register.
 In such cases, business companies have subsequently been regulated solely by the Act on Business Corporations.
-With respect to those business companies existing before 1 January 2014 that did not submit to the regime set forth by the Act on Business Corporations as a whole, the provisions of the Commercial Code still apply, to the extent that regulating rights and duties of the participants (shareholders) do not contravene the mandatory provisions of the new Act on Business Corporations, or if the participants (shareholders) do not countravene the mandatory provisions of the provisions of the Commercial Code in the constituent documents.
+With respect to those business companies existing before 1 January 2014 that did not submit to the regime set forth by the Act on Business Corporations as a whole, the provisions of the Commercial Code still apply, to the extent that regulating rights and duties of the participants (shareholders) do not contravene the mandatory provisions of the new Act on Business Corporations, or if the participants (shareholders) did not deviate from such provisions of the Commercial Code in the constituent documents.